Progress Reports & Indicator Setting

 Year 7 and 8

-Reporting for English, Mathematics, Science, History, and Geography:
+Reporting for English, Mathematics, Science, History, and Geography

 Students will be given an indicator and reports will show a projected grade range.
+For more information about indicator grades, please see below.

 Reporting for MFL, Art, Drama, Physical Education (Years 7-9), Music, Computing and Technology:

-Students will be assessed in each subject on arrival at Beacon and on an ongoing basis, to ascertain the level of prior learning, skill and aptitude each student has in that curriculum area.
+Students were assessed in each subject on arrival at Beacon and on an ongoing basis, to ascertain the level of prior learning, skill and aptitude each student has in that curriculum area.
 Based on these assessments, a student will be assigned to one of four standards.
 Most students tend to stay within the same standard throughout Years 7 and 8, however depending on progress they may be moved to the standard above or below.
-Broadly, a standard will show how a student is performing now, and it will also suggest a potential GSCE grade that could be achieved if the student were to continue with that subject to year 11.
+Broadly, a standard will show how a student is performing now, and it will also suggest a potential GSCE grade that could be achieved if the student were to continue with that subject to Year 11.

 |Standard name||Description||Potential GCSE Grade|